-Ms. SIU Wai King, Donna, aged 54, joined the Group in 1992.
+Ms. SIU Wai King, Donna, aged 55, joined the Group in 1992.
 She is the General Manager of the Group.
 She is responsible for the Group's Hong Kong property business and headquarter's operations and has over 20 years' experience in property business.

-Mr. LI Ying Leung, aged 48, joined the Group in 2014.
-He is the Manager of the Accounting Department of the Group.
+Mr. LI Ying Leung, aged 49, joined the Group in 2014.
+He is the Manager of the Accounting Department of the Group and the Company Secretary of the Company.
 He holds a Bachelor Degree, and is a member of the HKICPA.
 He has over 15 years' experience in auditing and accounting.